argyleink/Bolt/README.md

 </p>

 # Goal
-Offer a FAST, Grunt based, rather un-opinionated build system.
-Use it for whatever.
-The project seed I've made here is a cache heavy, smart loading, mobile first, front end static site project for ya.
-It comes with [Jade](http://jade-lang.com/) & [Stylus](http://learnboost.github.io/stylus/) as defaults, but swap it for whatever you want, easily.
+Offer a **fast**, Grunt based, malleable build system.
+Use it for any project architecture.
+The project seed I've made here is a cache heavy, smart loading, mobile first, front end static site seed.
+It comes with [Jade](http://jade-lang.com/) & [Stylus](http://learnboost.github.io/stylus/) as defaults, but swap it for whatever you want, no limits.
 Or want more than 1 preprocessor, it's ready.
 At the end of the day, it's [Grunt](http://gruntjs.com/), do whatever you want.
+Add tasks, take care of business.

 ![Build Status](https://travis-ci.org/argyleink/Bolt.svg?branch=master)